International network of NGO’s

 Dianova is an international NGO composed of associations and foundations operating in four continents.
-Namely, in the Americas, Asia, Africa and Europe.
 Its Members contribute to the development of individuals and communities through programs and interventions.
 Specifically, focusing in the health, social and humanitarian fields.

-Each member develop their actions based on a shared mission, vision and values.
+Each member develops their actions based on a shared mission, vision, and values.
 Initiatives implemented by its members are based on:

 > contribution to the mission of the network.